hkisser/SQL-Projects/README.md

 - SQL
 - Critical Thinking :smile:

-## Functionality
-The task was assigned on Leet Code
+*The task was assigned on Leet Code*